Kim Il Sung: Return to Korea

-Leader of North Korea

 Early years

-Despite United Nations plans to conduct all-Korean elections, the Soviets held elections of their own in their zone on 25 August 1948 for a Supreme People's Assembly.
-Voters were presented with a single list from the Communist-dominated Democratic Front for the Reunification of the Fatherland.
+After North Korea rejected the United Nations' plans to conduct nationwide elections in Korea, on 15 August 1948, the Republic of Korea, which claimed sovereignty over all of Korea, was established.
+In response, the Soviets held elections of their own in their northern occupation zone on 25 August 1948 for a Supreme People's Assembly.
 The Democratic People's Republic of Korea was proclaimed on 9 September 1948, with Kim as the Soviet-designated premier.
-On 15 August 1948, the south had declared statehood as the Republic of Korea.
-The Communist Party was nominally led by Kim Tu-bong, though from the outset Kim Il-sung held the real power.

 On 12 October, the Soviet Union recognized Kim's government as the sovereign government of the entire peninsula, including the south.
 The Communist Party merged with the New People's Party of Korea to form the Workers' Party of North Korea, with Kim as vice-chairman.
 In 1949, the Workers' Party of North Korea merged with its southern counterpart to become the Workers' Party of Korea (WPK) with Kim as party chairman.
 By 1949, Kim and the communists had consolidated their rule in North Korea.
 Around this time, Kim began promoting an intense personality cult.
 The first of many statues of him appeared, and he began calling himself "Great Leader".

-In February 1946, Kim Il-sung decided to introduce a number of reforms.
+In February 1946, Kim Il Sung decided to introduce a number of reforms.
 Over 50% of the arable land was redistributed, an 8-hour work day was proclaimed and all heavy industry was to be nationalized.
 There were improvements in the health of the population after he nationalized healthcare and made it available to all citizens.